 49ers will compete on Thursday and Friday at Drake Stadium

-Cory Loebl enters his eighth year as an assistant coach at Long Beach State.
+Cory Loebl enters his ninth year as an assistant coach at Long Beach State.

 Since Loebl took over as the team's throws coach, Long Beach State has led the Big West in individual titles and top-three performances at the conference championships in men's and women's throws combined.

-Last year, LBSU had two Big West champions and six NCAA West Preliminary qualifiers in the men's throwing events.
-At the conference meet, Jake Fraser claimed the title in the discus, while Jason Harrell was the runner-up.
+In 2013, LBSU had two Big West champions and six NCAA West Preliminary qualifiers in the men's throwing events.
+At the conference meet, Fraser claimed the title in the discus, while Harrell was the runner-up.
 Fraser added a fourth-place finish in the shot put.

 Josh Villalobos threw a lifetime best in the hammer to take top honors.
 Christopher Yates also had solid performances in his events, taking second in the shot put and seventh in the hammer.
-Freshman Kody Robison had an inspiring meet, coming away with two personal records and scoring in each of his three events.
+As a freshman, Robison had an inspiring meet, coming away with two personal records and scoring in each of his three events.
 Robison's weekend was highlighted by a third-place showing in the javelin.